zoelittleada/WebApp/README.md

 ## Tech Stack & Setup

-This repository contains a sample Flask web application, "BritEdge Job Management," designed for students to explore flexible cloud deployment strategies.
+This repository contains a sample Flask web application, "BritEdge Job Management," designed to allow you to explore flexible cloud deployment strategies.
 The application allows users to log in, create, track, and manage job entries (e.g., deliveries, engineering tasks).
 It's built to demonstrate database flexibility and possible containerisation for various cloud configurations.

 ## How to use this in the cloud?

 * Run on a virtual machine with the inbuilt SQLite database
 * Run on a virtual machine with a separate database instance (e.g. PostRes SQL or Cosmos DB NoSQL)
-*
+* Maybe use Storage services if you wish to store static assets

 ### Key Technologies